Evolut-IA/Sistema-UNIPET/replit.md

 # Recent Changes

+## Pet Form planId Validation Fix (September 15, 2025)
+Fixed validation error when saving pets with empty health plan (planId) field:

+### Problem Resolved:
+- **Issue**: Error 400 when saving pets with empty planId field in the form
+- **Cause**: Empty string ("") planId was failing validation as it expected null/undefined for optional fields
+- **Solution**: Remove empty string planId from request data before validation

+### Technical Implementation:
+- Modified `PUT /api/pets/:id` and `POST /api/pets` endpoints in `server/routes.ts`
+- Added logic to delete planId from request data when it's an empty string
+- This allows proper handling of optional plan selection in the pet form

 ## Dashboard Statistics Fix (September 15, 2025)
 Fixed critical issue where Dashboard page was displaying incorrect statistics that didn't reflect real database data: